-Additionally, many existing facilities are relics Postmaster General Louis DeJoy. of a bygone era when letter mail was dominant.
-Aging and often dormant machinery clutters already restricted workspaces.
+Postmaster General Louis DeJoy, May 16, 2022, at the National Postal Forum workspaces.
 Configurations that once made sense now limit a location's ability to process growing package volumes.
 Because of these limitations, many metro-area processing facilities rely on a system of duplication and repetition, where mail and packages are ferried between a number of locations over the course of several days in half-empty trucks before they reach a carrier to be delivered.